The MTD Deadline For 6 April 2026 is Almost Here.Get Prepared Today For Free!

 Understanding the Non-Resident Landlord Scheme

-The NRL Scheme has operated for years, independently of MTD.
+The NRL Scheme has operated for years, independently of MTD for ITSA.
 Here's how it works:

 • Default position: Letting agents or tenants must deduct basic rate tax from rent before paying you